ja-pa/tor-hs/README.md

 |option| HookScript |'/etc/tor/nextcloud-update.php'| Path to script which is executed after starting tor-hs.
 Script is executed with paramters **--update-onion** **hostname** .
 Hostname is replaced with Onion v3 address for given hidden service. |

 ### RPCD

+RPCD servis helps users to access basic informations about hidden services on router.
+After running HS it contains onion url for given hidden service in hostname value.
 ```
 root@turris:/# ubus call tor_rpcd.sh list-hs '{}'
 {